3D Printing and Simulation to Design Affordable Prosthetic Arms

 Using SimScale to Improve the Design

-Will and Bruce have been working on the RIT arm, an adaptive device that was designed for those with an elbow but no wrist.
-They noticed that this particular arm design has a tendency to break around the same point, at the location where the extension comes off of the elbow cup.
+Will and Bruce have been working on the RIT arm, which is an adaptive device designed for those with an elbow but no wrist.
+They noticed that this particular arm design had a tendency to break around the same point, at the location where the extension comes off of the elbow cup.
 Turning to SimScale, “I was able to determine where the maximum stresses and strains were, and we then worked to add reinforcements to those weak areas,” says Will.

-The RIT arm (left), The extension cup piece (geometry, mesh, stress) shown in SimScale
+The RIT arm (left) and the extension cup piece (geometry, mesh, stress) shown in SimScale

 Want to learn more about simulation with SimScale?
 Download this booklet.